The Presidential Oath of Office

 Though tradition plays a dominant role in presidential inaugural ceremonies, special circumstances and personal preferences sometimes compel changes.

 - John Adams was the first president to receive the oath of office from the chief justice.
-Washington was not sworn in by the chief justice because the Supreme Court had not yet been established.
+Washington was not sworn in by the chief justice at his first inauguration because the Supreme Court had not yet been established.
+And for his second inauguration, Washington was sworn in by Associate Justice William Cushing.

 - James Monroe was the first president to take the oath of office outdoors in Washington, D.C.
 After Washington swore his first oath of office before the city of New York from the balcony of Federal Hall in 1789, all subsequent inaugural oaths were sworn indoors until 1817.
 Washington swore his second oath of office in the Senate Chamber of Congress Hall in Philadelphia.
 John Adams swore the oath of office in the Hall of the House of Representatives in Philadelphia’s Federal Hall before a joint session of Congress.
 For both of his inaugurations Thomas Jefferson swore his oath in the new Senate Chamber of the partially built Capitol building in Washington, D.C.
 And James Madison was administered the oath of office in the Hall of the House of Representatives in the Capitol.